Sabour-Fidel/tumai-car/README.md

 # Tumai Car

-Tuma Car is a web-based application for managing and exploring car details.
+Tumaï Car is a web-based application for managing and exploring car details.
 The project utilizes CSS, JavaScript, and HTML to deliver a responsive and interactive user experience.

 ## Features